Non-asymptotic detection of two-component mixtures with unknown means: Proofs

-then our test is powerful.
-For the sake of convenience, we will concentrate our attention to the first inequality, the control of the second one following essentially the same lines.\\ \\ From now on, we will only deal with possible values of $k$ satisfying
+Hence, Then, applying Theorem~\ref{Th:testStatOrd} with $c=t_{\alpha _n,k}/2$, we get that if, for some $k\in\K_n $, and then our test is powerful.
+For the sake of convenience, we will concentrate our attention to the first inequality, the control of the second one following essentially the same lines.